rodriguezjorgex/code-dot-org/frontend/packages/component-library/README.md

 yarn run dev
 ```

-This mode also generates the typescript declaration files, which generally take upwards of 20 seconds but is necessary
+This mode also generates the TypeScript declaration files, which generally take upwards of 20 seconds but is necessary
 for cross-project development.
-To skip typescript declaration generation (for example, when locally developing
+To skip TypeScript declaration generation (for example, when locally developing
 components without the need to cross-reference):

 ```bash